Frequently Asked Questions (FAQ)

 - Adobe Acrobat Pro DC

-- use an automated approach to ensure my systems are backed up regularly, to both local and off-site storage
+- Encrypted, automated daily backup — to both local and off-site storage

-- keep my anti-virus software up to date
+- Keep antivirus and other software up to date

 Wherever you need technical concepts, tasks and reference information to be communicated clearly, I can help.